-Parents need to know that this vibrant mix of live action and puppetry was created to entertain both parents and kids, which means the content is generally very family-friendly.
+Parents need to know that The Muppet Show is a vibrant mix of live action and puppetry that was created to entertain both parents and kids, which means the content is generally very family-friendly.
 A show-within-a-show concept, the series finds Kermit and his Muppet friends trying to put on a weekly variety show featuring celebrity guests of the time (Steve Martin, Mark Hamill, Rita Moreno, etc.).
 The series does serve to promote the Muppet brand, but that's not really the point.
 There's also some cartoonish violence in the form of explosions, falls, and other shenanigans, but no one gets seriously injured.
 There are also some culturally insensitive and stereotypical depictions of human and puppet characters, including Native Americans, people from the Middle East, and others.

 Taking their cues from harried host Kermit the Frog (voiced by Jim Henson), Miss Piggy, Fozzie Bear, and the rest of the Muppet gang put on a star-studded variety show in THE MUPPET SHOW, a family-friendly series that mixes puppetry with celebrity appearances and clever pop-culture parodies.
 The show premiered in 1976 and lasted for five seasons, winning four Emmy Awards and a slew of other honors.

-Most kids would be entertained by merely looking at the Muppets, even if they never opened their mouths.
-So it goes without saying that the skit-driven Muppet Show still succeeds at serving up laughs for all ages, even though some of the celebrity guest stars -- and their era-specific hairstyles -- are a little dated.
-(Songstress Anne Murray and illusionist Doug Henning come to mind.)
+Most kids would be entertained just by looking at the Muppets, even if they never spoke, so it goes without saying that this skit-driven-show Show still succeeds at serving up laughs for all ages.
+Though, some of the celebrity guest stars -- and their era-specific hairstyles -- are a little dated.
+(Singer Anne Murray and illusionist Doug Henning come to mind.)

 Families can talk about the cartoonish violence in The Muppet Show and the role it plays in creating comedy.
-Why do we laugh when a science experiment blows up Beaker's face, for example?
+Why do we laugh when a science experiment blows up in Beaker's face, for example?
 Does the fact that puppets are getting hurt -- rather than people -- make a difference?